appendto/anvil.scaffold/README.md

 `description`

-A short description that will (eventually) be shown when when a user runs `anvil scaffold list`
+A short description that will be shown when when a user runs `anvil scaffold list`

 _Examples_